Personality Disorders Articles

 Personality Disorders: Definition And Summary

-A personality disorder is generally defined as a mental illness in which the individual may have a rigid way of viewing the world, which may differ from societal standards.
-People with these conditions may engage in black and white thinking in line with their internalized beliefs (which may be influenced by the disorder), which can lead to difficulty seeing matters from others points of view.
+According to the DSM-5, to be diagnosed with a personality disorder, a person must have a persistent way of thinking and behaving that is different from the norm and that causes distress or difficulty functioning.
+People living with personality disorders may engage in black-and-white thinking in line with their internalized beliefs (which may be influenced by the disorder), which can lead to difficulty seeing matters from others’ points of view.

 Some people might be in denial that they could have a personality disorder, or they may not be fully aware of their symptomatic presentation.
-In either case, if no diagnosis or treatment is sought, they may not get adequate support to help them to live a fulfilling life.
+In either case, if no diagnosis or treatment is sought, they may not get adequate support.

 Getting A Diagnosis

-At the time of this publication, there are three different recognized categories of personality disorders.
-A psychological evaluation conducted by a mental health professional can help you to accurately determine what your condition is.
-The provider can refer to the DSM-5 (Diagnostic and Statistical Manual for Mental Disorders) to help to corroborate the hypothesis and confirm your diagnosis.
-Once you receive your diagnosis, you can learn what your treatment options are and begin addressing your symptoms.
-In many cases, they could be different types of therapy, supplemental support from medication or a combination of both.
+There are three different recognized categories of personality disorders in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+A psychological evaluation conducted by a mental health professional may help you determine if you are experiencing symptoms of a personality disorder.
+Once you receive a diagnosis, you can learn what your treatment options are and begin addressing your symptoms.
+In many cases, treatment may involve different types of therapy, supplemental support from medication, or a combination of both.

-Individuals with Cluster A personality disorders may display eccentric or strange behaviors that differentiate from the societal norm.
+Individuals with Cluster A personality disorders may display eccentric or strange behaviors that differ from societal norms.
 As a result, their actions might appear odd to the average observer.
-The diagnostically suggested Cluster A personality disorders can include paranoid personality disorder, schizoid personality disorder and schizotypal personality disorder.
+The Cluster A personality disorders are paranoid personality disorder, schizoid personality disorder, and schizotypal personality disorder.